-Meghan, Duchess Of Sussex, & The Style Favorites She Has Dropped Since Becoming Royal
+Meghan, Duchess Of Sussex, And The Style Favorites She Has Dropped Since Becoming Royal

 The Duke and Duchess of Sussex would like to thank everyone who took part in the celebrations of their wedding on Saturday.
 They feel so lucky to have been able to share their day with all those gathered in Windsor and also all those who watched the wedding on television across the UK, Commonwealth, and around the world #RoyalWedding

 Despite previously often wearing dark nail polishes, Her Majesty is said to consider colorful nail polishes “vulgar,” and royal women should not be seen with a dash of color on their fingers.
-Since her engagement, Meghan has ditched the bright lacquers in favor of the Queen’s favorite, a shade of soft pink that is almost invisible.
+Since her engagement, Meghan has ditched the bright lacquers in favor of the queen’s favorite, a shade of soft pink that is almost invisible.

-Queen Elizabeth has also made her disdain for wedge shoes known, and while Catherine still dons them from time to time (not in the presence of Her Majesty, of course) Meghan seems to have dropped the comfy footwear completely since tying the knot.
+Queen Elizabeth has also made her disdain for wedge shoes known, and while Catherine still dons them from time to time (not in the presence of Her Majesty, of course), Meghan seems to have dropped the comfy footwear completely since tying the knot.

 The duchess also enjoyed flats before meeting Harry, but since their relationship went public, she has seemingly gotten rid of those too.